 What to expect

 Getting to know yourself and your relationships better may give you the perspective you want to enable you to feel more equipped to deal with your situation.
 You may even change the direction of your journey in life if you choose to?
-What ever your individual needs may be, I would be happy to discuss this with you in an initial 30 minute consultation to enable you to decide if I can support you in this self-discovery and walk through what may be painful or causing you distress.
-This could help you get to a safer, happier place where you are empowered to make choices that are right for you and your future.
+What ever your individual needs may be, I would be happy to discuss this with you initially telephonically or via e-mail.

 How I work